Illustration by Amok ©

 |Played by||Kate Dickie|

-Lysa Tully (266AL - 300AL) is a member of House Tully.
-She is the daughter of Hoster Tully and Minisa Whent and wife of Jon Arryn.
+Lady Lysa Arryn, née Tully, is a member of House Tully.
+She is the youngest daughter of Lord Hoster Tully of Riverrun and his wife, Lady Minisa Whent, and wife of Jon Arryn, the Lord of the Eyrie and Hand of the King to King Robert I Baratheon.
 Since her husband's death, she is the Lady Regent of the Vale of Arryn.
-In the TV series, she is played by Kate Dickie.
+In the television adaptation Game of Thrones, she is played by Kate Dickie.

-Lysa was born as the second daughter of Lady Minisa and Lord Hoster Tully, head of House Tully, Lord Paramount of the Riverlands.
-She had an older sister, Catelyn, and a younger brother, Edmure.
-Her mother died giving birth to her fourth child, who also died.
+Lysa was born as the second daughter of Lord Hoster Tully, head of House Tully and Lord of Riverrun, and his wife, Lady Minisa Whent.
+She has one older sister, Catelyn, and one younger brother, Edmure.
+Her mother, who had given birth to two boys previously (who had both died in infancy), died giving birth to her sixth child, who died with her.

-After Jon's death, King Robert wanted Robert Arryn to become ward of Lord Tywin Lannister at Casterly Rock, as he feared that being raised by his mother would make his namesake weak.
-Lysa refused the suggestion brusquely and, against the wishes of the King, fled from King's Landing with her son back to the Vale of Arryn without bidding farewell.
+Lord Arryn fell ill while investigating a book in King's Landing.
+Grand Maester Pycelle personally treated Jon after sending away Maester Colemon, but Lord Arryn still passed away quickly.
+Lysa prevented young Robert from visiting his father in the sickroom.
+After Jon's abrupt death, King Robert attempted to arrange for Lysa's son Robert to become a ward of Lord Tywin Lannister at Casterly Rock, as he feared that being raised by his mother would make his namesake weak.
+However, Lysa refused the suggestion brusquely and, against the wishes of the king, fled in the middle of the night with her son back to the Vale of Arryn, without bidding farewell.

 A Game of Thrones

-Lady Catelyn sister takes Tyrion Lannister prisoner when she accidentally meets him during her journey back from King's Landing to Winterfell.
-To shake off possible pursuers, Catelyn goes to the Vale of Arryn.
-Catelyn has not seen her sister in years and is shocked by the changes in Lysa.
+Catelyn takes Tyrion Lannister prisoner when she accidentally meets him at the crossroads inn during her journey from King's Landing back to Winterfell.
+To shake off possible pursuers, Catelyn publicly states her intent to take Tyrion to Winterfell, but in truth travels to the Vale of Arryn instead, where her younger sister Lysa rules as regent for her six-year-old son.
+Catelyn has not seen her sister Lysa in years and is shocked by the changes in Lysa.
 She has grown fat, emotionally unstable and sees enemies everywhere.

 A Clash of Kings